This article is about the Jewish religion. For consideration of ethnic, historic and cultural aspects of the Jewish identity, see Jews.

-What stood out the most from all the inquest testimony is that Leo Frank said specified he never went to the bathroom that day and he held onto that position for 3.5 months until he made a startling revelation during his trial on August 18, 1913.Left Detective John R. Black, on the Right Pinkerton Detective Harry K. Scott, Center Bottom Newton “Newt” Lee
+What stood out the most from all the inquest testimony was that Leo Frank specified he never went to the bathroom that day, and he held onto that position for 3.5 months until he made a startling revelation during his trial on August 18, 1913.Left Detective John R. Black, on the Right Pinkerton Detective Harry K. Scott, Center Bottom Newton “Newt” Lee

-One can’t help but wonder if the Grand Jury transcript was also purged in an effort to expunge from history some very interesting testimony that lead to the unanimous indictment of Leo Frank by 21 Jurors including 4 Jews.
+One can’t help but wonder if the grand jury transcript was also purged in an effort to expunge some interesting testimony that led to the unanimous indictment of Leo Frank by twenty-one jurors, including four Jews.

 NEXT: Leo Frank Grand Jury Indictment on Saturday, May 24, 1913.